Top 9 Enterprise Content Management Challenges in 2025

 To reduce data breaches and retain a good reputation, sensitive information such as customer information, employee information, and financial reports should be safeguarded, and only authorized persons should have access to them.

-5- Regulatory compliance
+5- Enhance regulatory compliance

 Most businesses operate in a regulated industry, and noncompliance with such rules and regulations can cost them money in the form of fines and penalties.
+Being GDPR or HIPAA compliant, for example, necessitates the adoption of a whole lifecycle from creation to deletion.

 Making certain that unneeded documents or personal information are deleted in accordance with their retention policy, and eventually automating this process, will ensure full compliance.